Mirxa27/MirxaAgent/docs/memory/README.md

 ```

 ## 🔧 How It Works
-The use cases which motivate the need for memory for CUGA include:
+The use cases which motivate the need for memory for MirxaAgent include:
 1. Generate insights from successful/failed trajectories
 - During execution,  `memory.add_step` captures  summary of step output and any relevant information
 - The Activity Tracker activates `memory.end_run` at the final step of the FinalAnswerAgent execution